 Couples therapy is different from individual therapy.
 It’s two people in therapy instead of one.
 The focus is on both people and especially their relationship.
-The therapist has to be even-handed so that each individual feels equally understood and appreciated by the therapist.
+In couples therapy the therapist has to be even-handed so that each individual feels equally understood and appreciated by the therapist.
+The conflicts must be understood clearly by all, but the underlying love must also be brought up and out from under the debris of arguments and hurts.

 Couples often wait too long before they seek therapy for their relationship.
 By the time they find me and take the steps to get started, they are beyond unhappy with their relationship.
 Sometimes, there is scarcely a detectable beam of hope for one or both partners.